astara303/sei-group-project/README.md

 - Heroku
 - GitHub

-My main responsibilities include:
+My main responsibilities included:
 - Coding the back end of the product using Express.js, Node.js and MongoDB.
 - Testing of the back end and updating tests as needed using Mocha, Chai and Supertest.
 - Creating virtual schemas for the profile page, and implementing their functionality on the React front end.

-My main takeaway from this project was I am a BIG fan of coding the back end with Express.
+My biggest takeaway from this project is that I am definitely a fan of coding the back end with Express.
 It was so fun to have control over what is "behind the curtain" for a fully functioning website.
-There were challenges with the front end that I could easily solve in the back end, like populating models and data when needed in the controllers in order to properly authorize users.
+There were challenges with the front end that I could easily solve in the back end, such as populating models and data when needed in the controllers in order to properly authorize users.

 ## Usage